-(c) Because it is difficult for us to investigate complaints after the passage of time you agree that in all cases (except only those involving personal injury or death) where a complaint is not received in writing at the address in clause 1 within 28 days beginning on the day of your return to the UK, IGOSKi shall not be liable to pay any compensation in respect of such complaint.
+(c) Because it is difficult for us to investigate complaints after the passage of time you agree that in all cases (except only those involving personal injury or death) where a complaint is not received in writing at the address in clause 1 within 28 days beginning on the day of your return to the UK, Alpine Elements shall not be liable to pay any compensation in respect of such complaint.

 11. TAKE CONTROLIt is your responsibility not ours:

 (a) to check that tickets, vouchers and travellers match and that every person on the booking form has appropriate travel documentation (including valid passports & visas), photo-identification and insurance so that each person on the booking form is entitled to enter the country where the holiday is to take place;

 (b) to check that the details on the Confirmation Invoice (including any extras such as ski lift passes & ski lessons) reflect what you wanted to book;

 (c) to ensure that everyone is at the right airport in time to check-in and that transfer transport used from airport to accommodation and back will arrive in sufficient time;

 (d) to look after your own baggage & equipment & ensure that you are carrying no more than the permitted allowance;